sagargurtu/normalize-exports/README.md

 Type: `string[]` \
 Required: `false`

-Additional condition strings that should be added to list of supported conditions.
-Following conditions are supported by
+Export conditions that should be matched.
+Following conditions are supported by default:
-default: `['node', 'import', 'default']`.
+`['node-addons', 'node', 'import', 'require', 'default']` as per https://nodejs.org/api/packages.html#conditional-exports.
+Providing a non-empty array will override the default conditions.

 The order specified here does not matter.
 Conditions are always matched based on `"exports"` map's key order.